JamesVera-Soto/SimpleToDo/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+        A feature to add descriptions to the tasks would be a nice improvement.

 ## Video Walkthrough